Hongzhou school: Relationship with Oxhead-school

+Growth to dominance

 During the mid-Tang, most other major Chan schools (the Northern school, the Oxhead school, Shenhui's Southern school and the Baotang) all died out, being unable to attract enough students and support.
 This allowed Mazu's school to become the dominant Chan tradition in China.
 The only other school which survived this period was Shitou's school, though it remained a marginal one.

 The Hongzhou school superseded the older Chan schools and established themselves as their official successor, the inclusive defender of Tang Chan orthodoxy which avoided the antinomianism of Baotang and the sectarianism of Shenhui's Southern school.
 While individual teachers like Shitou Xiqian and Guifeng Zongmi did present alternative traditions, they never rivaled the Hongzhou tradition, which remained the normative form of Chan for the rest of the Tang and beyond.

 Mazu's students were also influential during the spread of Chan to Korea during the pivotal period of the first half of the ninth century.
 During this period, almost all Korean Seon monks who participated in the transmission of Chan to Korea were students of Mazu's disciples.
 These figures founded seven out of the Korean “nine mountain schools of Sŏn” (kusan sŏnmun).